rpruim/SampleRepo/README.md

 # SampleRepo

-Example Repo for demo purposes
+This is an example repository for demonstration purposes.